Drunk Driving Accidents in Hawaii

 to pay for your injuries and your passengers' injuries up to the limits

-the at-fault driver's insurance is responsible for damages to your
+or property, the at-fault driver's insurance is responsible for damages

-vehicle.
-If you have uninsured/underinsured motorist coverage (UM/UIM),
+to your vehicle.
+If you have uninsured/underinsured motorist coverage

-the coverage protects you in the event that the other driver does not
+(UM/UIM), the coverage protects you in the event that the other driver

 In addition to your PIP insurance, personal injury law allows an injured